THOMASVGTR/ROOTING-FLASHING-PROCCESS-FOR-XIAOMI-REDMI-GO/README.md

 => BOOT your Redmi go phone to FASTBOOT mode by holding power button and volume down button at the same time until it boots into the
     FASTBOOT mode.

-=> Download recommended custom recovery (TWRP) for your XIAOMI REDMI GO device.
+=> Download recommended custom recovery (TWRP) or OrangeFOX for your XIAOMI REDMI GO device.
   Link: https://drive.google.com/drive/folders/18xk2jXtqRiimnxHTRwKKIaMtYJ5NnhYb?usp=sharing

 => Place this recovery.img to your computers C: drive's adb folder.
 Do not CLOSE or minimize the opened ADB window.